Bernardo-MG/docs-maven-skin/src/site/markdown/site_xml.md

 </body>
 ```

+To allow this kind of configuration the menus won't be picked automatically for any menu.
+They have to be set explicitly.

 ### Facebook's Open Graph and Twitter Cards metadata

 The data contained in some of the elements will be used to generate the metadata on each page.
 For more information about this check the [metadata section][metadata].